From Sacile the "Garden of the Serenissima," to Maniago the city of knives.

 Derived from the technical difficulty and the stamina requirements.

-Be careful on stretches of road with mixed traffic.
+Be careful on sections of road with mixed traffic.

-The route is served by the Sacile - Maniago railway line with stops at Budoia - Aviano and Montereale Valcellina.
+The route is served by the Sacile - Maniago train route with stops at Budoia - Aviano and Montereale Valcellina.

 You can return to Sacile by train.
 The stops are all near the cycle route.